fromtexas/Weathery/README.md

 ## Features
 * display weather chart
 * display current weather
-* display weather for 5 day
+* display weather for 5 days

 ## Run on your Machine